Agricultural Literacy Curriculum Matrix

 Full of Beans: Henry Ford Grows a Car

 3 - 5

-Students will identify the variety of soybeans uses for human consumption, livestock feed, and industrial products; explain how key historical events affected soybean production in the United States; and create a bioplastic made from soybeans.
+Students identify the variety of soybeans uses for human consumption, livestock feed, and industrial products, explain how key historical events affected soybean production in the United States, and create a bioplastic made from soybeans.

 Interest Approach — Engagement:

 - Full of Beans: Henry Ford Grows a Car by Peggy Thomas

 - Full of Beans Timeline handouts (1 page per student)

 Essential Files (maps, charts, pictures, or documents)

 lecithin: a generic term used to describe any group of fatty substances occurring in animal and plant tissues which attract both water and fat substances.
 It is used for smoothing food textures, emulsifying, homogenizing liquid mixtures, and repelling sticking materials.

 legume: a type of plant which has seeds contained in a pod such as a soybean, pea, or alfalfa plant